-App plication: What does your model of work/industry look like?
+1. What does your model of work/industry look like?
 Too much?
 Too little?
-Fitting for your season of Be cognizant of the model of effort others will see in you today.
-Tak suit ovei Consider the roles of your profession.
+Fitting for your season of life?
+Be cognizant of the model of effort others will see in you today.

+2. Consider the roles of your profession.
 Is there a role in which you are more idle than the others?
-The a moment to consider the possible causes.
-Is it a poor fit for your abilities and gifts and better red for another individual?
+Take a moment to consider the possible causes.
+Is it a poor fit for your abilities and gifts and better suited for another individual?
 Is there a latent fear that is causing you to be resistant to action?
-Are you rworked nother area?
+Are you overworked in another area?
 Would you benefit from reallocating some of your time and resources?

-Ref lection: rd, you said, 'If a man will not work, he shall not eat.'
-Help me be diligent with the work you ha vided me with today."
+"Lord, you said, 'If a man will not work, he shall not eat.'
+Help me be diligent with the work you have provided me with today."

-Dov 2

-Day 3

-Context:

-Calling Mentee/Mentor
+Context: Calling Mentee/Mentor

-Preparation:

-The Lord as Provider of Counsel
+Preparation: The Lord as Provider of Counsel

-Meditation: Proverbs 15:22
+Proverbs 15:22

 "Plans fail for lack of counsel, but with many advisers they succeed."

-Revelation:

 1. What constitutes "counsel?"
 How does this integrate with advice and/or guidance?

 2. When have you experienced the failure of plans for lack of counsel?
 What did you learn from that experience?
 How do you think differently or the same, now?

 3. When have you provided counsel when it comes to someone's calling?
 What aspects of this role have you integrated or not-integrated as a result of your interaction with advisors?

-ate a list of advisors that could prove realling. de you with counsel sp ecifically when it comes to th ocider arranging a meeting of the po me room together?
-If this is not pos ble, could it be done virt • tion: · · · · · · · · · · · · · · · · · · · · - c, ction: l, the Bible says, 'Plans fail for lack of ction: I, the Bible says, 'Plans fail for lack of counsel, but with many sten to those whom you have chosen to use to give me counse
+1. Create a list of advisors that could provide you with "counsel" specifically when it comes to the topic of your calling.

+2. Consider arranging a meeting of the people that you listed.
+What would it take to get them in the same room together?
+If this is not possible, could it be done virtually or via conference call?
+Take steps to meet with each person listed and set a date by which you will articulate your calling.

+"Lord, the Bible says, 'Plans fail for lack of counsel, but with many advisers they succeed.'
+Help me find and listen to those whom you have chosen to use to give me counsel today."